 Economic Scenario Generator (ESG): To calculate the time value of options and guarantees, Storebrand use a Monte-Carlo simulation based on 1,000 risk-neutral, stochastic scenarios generated in an Economic Scenario Generator (ESG).
 The scenarios are created based on the risk-free yield curve and consider market pricing of the volatility of interest rates, equities, and property.
+As of 2021 credit risk is also included.
 The asset allocation is set to match the actual allocation on the calculation date and is changed during the projection based on the way Storebrand adjust the investment portfolios to risk bearing capacity.